jsfenfen/990-xml-admin/README.md

 ## Schemas model

-### Commands:
+### Commands

+#### 1. enter\_schema\_files

+This enters the schemas files as XSDFile objects.

 	$ python manage.py enter_schema_files

-Enter the schema files by walking the SCHEMA_DIR.
+Enter the schema files by walking the SCHEMA\_DIR.
-Optionally pass a version_string as an arg to run only on that version, e.g.
+Optionally pass a version\_string as an arg to run only on that version, e.g.
 	$ python manage.py enter\_schema\_files 2013v4.0

+Check db entry with: `select version_string, count(*) from schemas_xsdfile group by 1;`

 Hard SQL undo:
-	delete from schemas_xsdfile [ where version_string='2013v4.0'];
+	delete from schemas\_xsdfile [ where version_string='2013v4.0'];

+#### 2. read\_schema\_files

+This enters the xsd elements, simpletypes, groups and complextypes from by reading the XSD files.

 $ python manage.py read\_schema\_files

-Optionally pass a version_string as an arg to run only on that version, e.g.
+Optionally pass a version\_string as an arg to run only on that version, e.g.

 	$ python manage.py read_schema_files 2013v4.0

-	## delete with SQL:
+To undo with SQL:

     delete from schemas_simpletype;
     delete from schemas_fileinclude;
     delete from schemas_element;
     delete from schemas_group;
     delete from schemas_complextype;

+Check existence with queries like:
+`select version_string, count(*) from schemas_element group by 1;`
+etc.

+#### 3. Add the schedules we care about, from fixture

+The fixture is in schemas/fixtures/schedules.json

+To add it use django's fixture thingy, i.e. type:

+`$ python manage.py loaddata schedules.json`

+It will note if it adds fixtures, if it's run for the first time output should be:

+`Installed 20 object(s) from 1 fixture(s)`

+undo with
+`delete from schemas_scheduleinstance;`

+#### 4. attach\_schedule\_instances

+This step just attaches actual XSDFile instances in the db to the schedule instan

+#### 5. generate_mappings

+Generate mappings from whitelisted forms/schedules.

+Optionally pass a version\_string as an arg to run only on that version, e.g.

+$ python manage.py generate\_mappings 2013v4.0

+Hard undo:

+- elements: delete from schemas_versionedvariable
+- groups: delete from schemas\_versionedgroup;

+#### 6. parse_parts

+Attach variables in canonical version to schedule_parts (and generate schedule parts) if needed.

+#### 7. generate_canonical

+Drop and regenerate canonical groups and variables based on whatever is set in settings.py (or local_settings.py ) for CANONICAL_VERSION.
+This should be a current version into which prior versions are transformed; the values in this transformation were used with 2015v2.1.

+#### assign_canonical

+Match the groups and variables to the canonical ones.
+Works for 2013 forwards as is.
+The details of how this works are in schemas.epoch_utils, which is described as:
+"Gnarly custom variable transformations to stitch variables across years.
+Current target: 2013 forwards.
+Double check the documentation; it's possible for the *meaning* of a var to change even if xpath doesn't.

+This assigns groups (schemas.models VersionedGroup to CanonicalGroup and VersionedVariable to CanonicalVariable) Additional details that are sourced through the canonical vars (specifically, the group and form/part hierarchy) are assigned in a later management command (propagate\_from\_canonical)."

+#### propagate\_from\_canonical

+####  generate_documentation

+#### TK: generate_models